-Kids’ haircuts are a rite of passage for both parent and child.
-A new hairstyle lets kids see themselves in a new light (it also means they might freak out in the barber’s chair; it happens).
-For parents, it might mean an easier morning routine and fewer hours spent tenderly tugging knots our of your child’s locks.
-Toddler haircuts are also a sign your baby is growing up.
+Kids’ haircuts are a rite of passage for parent and child alike.
+Toddler haircuts are a sign that your baby is growing up, while a new hairstyle on an older kid highlights their emerging personality (it also means they might freak out in the barber’s chair; it happens).
+For parents, it might mean an easier morning routine and fewer hours spent tenderly tugging knots out of your child’s locks.
+Some kid’s haircuts enable them to be more independent about their haircare.
 In short: kid’s haircuts can be, at least the first dozen times, a big deal.

 Kids’ Hairstyles: The Fohawk / Mohawk

 The fohawk isn’t new, but it’s in vogue again.
 “There are definitely more fohawk and mohawks right now than six months ago, partly due to the weather, [when there’s] summer heat and all that, but also because soccer stars have brought the style out in full force,” Rywelski says.